toranb/osx-workstation/README.md

 * RVM for managing versions of the Ruby programming language
 * NodeJS and NVM for writing javascript build tools
 * Postgres for storing relational data
-* Ack for finding things in files
-* The Silver Searcher for finding things fast in vim
+* The Silver Searcher for finding things on the file system
 * Tmux for saving project state and switching between projects
 * Vim 8.0 with lua support
 * Exuberant Ctags for indexing files for vim tab completion
 * Memcached
-* Google Chrome
-* Firefox
-* iTerm2

-It usually takes around 30 minutes to install (depending on your hardware)
+It usually takes around 10 minutes to install (depending on your hardware)

 macOS Sierra
 ------------